What did Hunt do to the NHS – and how has he got away with it?

 Hunt had no end of people he (and his media cheerleaders) could blame for the problems besetting the NHS.

 First off, patients.
 Be they old people, for being too old (“a challenge more serious than global warming”, Hunt said, even though this narrative doesn’t actually reflect the reality that health needs are highest in your last year of life whenever that comes).
-It is true that health needs are rising among the poorest – and health equalities increasing sharply – but blaming austerity policies and inequality for rising health demand wouldn’t have endeared Hunt to anyone in the Tory party.
-Instead, he relied on the ‘ageing population’ line routinely when pressed on failures to meet NHS targets – for example in his recent interview with the BBC’s Laura Kuenssberg, he said, “the targets you talked about are because of the pressures of an ageing population”.
+It is true that health needs are rising among the poorest – and health inequalities increasing sharply – but blaming austerity policies and inequality for rising health demand wouldn’t have endeared Hunt to anyone in the Tory party.
+Instead, he relied on the ‘ageing population’ line routinely, when pressed on failures to meet NHS targets – and still does, as in his recent interview with the BBC’s Laura Kuenssberg, where he said, “the targets you talked about are because of the pressures of an ageing population”.

 I asked Hunt about this at an Institute for Government event not long before he left office.
 He told me blandly that “this shouldn’t be happening”.
 But there was no sign of him taking any action to stop what he routinely blames on ‘local decisions’ (as we’ll see again with rationing of care).

-Always top of the scapegoat list, of course, is migrants.
+Always top of the scapegoat list, of course, are migrants.
 From 2013 onwards, Hunt’s department worked closely with the Home Office on a string of initiatives to impose the ‘hostile environment’ (a policy which the former head of the NHS described as a “national scandal”).
 That led to cases like Albert Thompson, the Windrush victim who was denied cancer care.
-Hunt was pretty unscathed when these scandals finally broke through into the public consciousness, and they’re still largely in place – along with the upfront charging systems now in place in hospitals, which many have observed could now easily be rolled out to others.
+Hunt went pretty unscathed when these scandals finally broke through into the public consciousness, and these restrictions are still largely in place – along with the upfront charging systems now set up in hospitals, which many have observed could now easily be rolled out to others.

 Hiding behind someone else – blaming the staff